The Weary Chef

 • Category: Side Dish

-1. Danielle Broman says
+Danielle Broman

 Thanks for the recipe.
 I grew up on white potatoes and have been searching for an easy way to make sweet potatoes that my 2 and 4 years old boys will eat!
 They loved them and as a working mom trying to do healthy easy dinner I loved the minimal ingredients and quickness!